GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/API Changes between Android SDK 14.0.002 and 15.1.032.md

 ### Added: `getSdkFeatureStates()`
 Synchronously returns the state of the SDK optional features.
 It is better to add a listener such that you can be informed of changes over time, but if you need to get the current states at a point-in-time, then this method allows for that.

-## Changed `interface MobileAccessProvider`:

-<h3> Added: <code>configure(
-    application,
-    String databaseFilePath,
-    String unlockNotificationChannelId,
-    String bleServiceForegroundNotificationChannelId,
-    String notificationsChannelId,
-    EnumSet&lt;SdkFeature&gt; enabledFeatures )</code></h3>

-Digital ID and Salto integration are not active by default.

-This new overload of the `configure` method adds the new `enabledFeatures` parameter.
-You must call this, suppling a combination of `SdkFeature.SALTO` and `SdkFeature.DIGITAL_ID` in order to use either of the optional features.

 ## Changed `enum MobileAccessState`